Sports Massage for Runners: Why Experts Recommend It

 How often should I get a sports massage?

 You have complete control over the frequency of your massage.
-Regular massage can prevent future injuries by easing up the tight regions that are caught before they are inflamed and put you at serious risk.
+Regular massage can prevent future injuries by easing up the tight regions that were caught before they inflamed and put you at serious risk.

 When you get that massage after your last intense race, your body stays healed.
 The deeper the massage, the longer it takes you to recover and function, similar to an exhausting run.